Electron-phonon coupling in ferromagnetic Fe-Co alloys from first principles: Introduction

-In this work we use first principles density functional theory to compute the electron-phonon coupling strength $\lambda$ in Fe-Co alloys.
+In this work we use first-principles density functional theory to compute the electron-phonon coupling strength $\lambda$ in Fe--Co alloys.
 We find that $\lambda$ varies strongly, and non-monotonically, with alloy composition, reaching a minimum near the aforementioned Fe$_{0.75}$Co$_{0.25}$ composition.
 We perform a spin decomposition of $\lambda$ and find that the majority-spin contribution to $\lambda$ monotonically decreases with the alloy composition, while the opposite is true for minority-spin.
-We further analyze the quantities driving the composition dependence of $\lambda$ and we find that while the density of states plays a dominant role, the magnitude of the electron-phonon matrix elements also varies strongly with the alloy composition.
-We compare our theoretical results with experimental estimates of the electron-phonon energy transfer coefficient in Fe-Co alloys across a range of compositions~\cite{Ramya2021} and find that our results are qualitatively in agreement with the experiment.
+We further analyze the quantities driving the composition dependence of $\lambda$ and find that while the density of states plays a dominant role, the magnitude of the electron-phonon matrix elements also varies strongly with the alloy composition.
+We compare our theoretical results with experimental estimates of the electron-phonon energy transfer coefficient in Fe--Co alloys across a range of compositions~\cite{Ramya2021} and find that our results are qualitatively in agreement with the experiment.

 The structure of this paper is as follows.
 In Sec.~\ref{sec:elph_alloys}, we discuss previous experimental and theoretical values of the electron-phonon coupling strength in metallic alloys.
 In Sec.~\ref{sec:methods}, we detail how we decompose the electron-phonon interaction strength into their spin components.
-Then in Sec.~\ref{sec:RandA}, we show the results of the first-principles density functional theory for the electron-phonon coupling strength in ferromagnetic Fe-Co alloys.
+Then in Sec.~\ref{sec:RandA}, we show the results of the first-principles density functional theory for the electron-phonon coupling strength in ferromagnetic Fe--Co alloys.
 We analyze separately the strengths of majority- and minority-spin components in order to reveal the origin of the nonmonotonicity.
-We also compare our results with experiments.
-In Sec.~\ref{sec:conclusion}, we conclude.
+We also compare our results with the experiments.